mParticle/docs/src/pages/guides/getting-started/create-an-audience/index.md

 A few things to read or think about:

-* Check out the [full Audience docs in the Platform Guide](/guides/platform-guide/audiences/) for more detail about building criteria and to learn about advanced features like A/B Testing, and Audience Sharing.
+* The [Audience docs in the Platform Guide](/guides/platform-guide/audiences/overview/) provide more detail about building criteria and advanced features like A/B Testing, and Audience Sharing.
 * Audiences are a part of mParticle where the quality and consistency of your data plan become apparent.
 If your developers name an attribute `favorite_color` in your Web implementation, and `favoriteColor` in your Android implementation, it's going to be much harder to build a cross-platform audience to capture your users who love `green`.
 Check out some docs about the importance of names [here](/developers/sdk/android/users/#attribute-key-limitations).

 Next up, you will learn how to [connect an audience](/guides/getting-started/connect-an-audience-output/) to one of mParticle's Audience partners.